British Choirs on the Net

 • Aughton Male Voice Choir, Lancashire 70-strong TTBB choir, putting on 10-12 concerts a year, usually for local charities.

-• Aurora A Cappella, Chesterfield, Derbyshire is a unique women's singing group, made up of members who sing close unaccompanied harmony.
+• Aurora Chorus, Chesterfield, Derbyshire is a unique women's singing group, made up of members who sing close unaccompanied harmony.
 Our repertoire is varied and includes swing, blues, gospel, modern and barbershop.
 We meet every Monday night to share the pleasure of singing and learn correct vocal technique.
 We are always looking for new members, you don't need any prior experience and you don't need to read music

 • Avon & Somerset Constabulary Male Voice Choir was form in 1974 following the amalgamation of the Bath and Somerset, Bristol and the South Gloucestershire Constabulary.
 The choir is truly representative of the force with a membership consisting almost entirely of serving and retired police officers, serving and retired members of the support staff and the special constabulary.
 We want to maintain the tradition of choral singing in a pleasant social environment and we do so under the professional leadership and tuition of our musical director Alison Howell, accompanist Julie Payne and deputy accompanist Gemma Leach.